High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

 Regarding algorithmic complexity, note that the sum in Eq.~\eqref{eq:c_full_final_cyclic} has only a factor of $n$ more terms than the analogous expression for the conventional HTE of the equal-time correlator $\left\langle S_j^z S_{j^\prime}^z \right\rangle$ where the two external operators always stay right next to each other due to the absence of time-integrals.

 \emph{Flavor sum:} So far we have not considered the structure of the edge operators which according to Sec.~\ref{sec:model} are Heisenberg exchange interactions, $V_{e_{k}}=\sum_{\gamma_{k}}S_{e_{k}(1)}^{\gamma_{k}}S_{e_{k}(2)}^{\bar{\gamma}_k}$.
 Here the edge-flavor sum is over $\gamma_{k}\in\{+,-,z\}\equiv\{+1,-1,0\}$ and $e_{k}(1)$ and $e_k(2)$ are the two vertices connected by edge $e_k$.
 As Eq.~\eqref{eq:c_full_final_cyclic} involves $n$ of these edge operators, resolving the $V_{e_{k}}$ for $k=1,...,n$ naively gives rise to $3^{n}$ flavor combinations to be summed over.
 As mentioned below Eq.~\eqref{eq:c(m)^(n)}, the traces $\left\langle ...\right\rangle _{0}$ of strings of equal-time spin operators $\in\{S^{+}_i,S^{-}_i,S^{z}_i\}$ appearing in Eq.~\eqref{eq:c_full_final_cyclic} factorize into traces of spin operators with the same vertex (site) index.
-The required on-site free spin equal-time correlators for a string of $n^\prime\leq n+2$ spin operators are pre-computed and saved as a computationally efficient integer after multiplying by a factor $1/(2S+1)^{n^\prime}$.
+The required on-site free spin equal-time correlators for a string of $n^\prime\leq n+2$ spin operators are pre-computed and saved as a computationally efficient integer after multiplying by a factor $(2S+1)^{n^\prime}$.
 The product of these factors is to be canceled by global factor $1/(2S+1)^{2n+2}$ which is to be multiplied only at the end.

 It turns out that the single free spin $n$-point correlators vanish for many operator strings.
 For example in the case $S=1/2$ and for spin-operator strings of length $n^\prime = 12$, only $8172$ out of the $3^{12}=531441$ possible strings have a non-zero trace.
-Conditions for a zero trace that do not depend on the operator order are a breaking of $U(1)$ spin rotation symmetry (unequal numbers of $S^{+}$ and $S^{-}$ in the string) or an odd number of $S^{z}$ operators which breaks the combination of time-reversal symmetry and the symmetry corresponding to a $\pi$-rotation around the spin-z axis.
+Conditions for a zero trace that do not depend on the operator order are a breaking of $U(1)$ spin rotation symmetry (unequal numbers of $S^{+}$ and $S^{-}$ in the string) or a string that is odd under a $\pi$-rotation around the spin-x axis.
+The latter is the case for a string consisting of an odd number of $S^{z}$ operators, $S^zS^z...S^z$.
 Such flavor combinations can be skipped already before entering the $\sum_{p\in S_{n}}^{\prime}$ sum.
 We also use the $\pi_{x}$-rotation symmetry in spin space that ensures equality of the traces for flavor strings connected by a global exchange of $S^+\leftrightarrow S^-$ operators.

 Once a given permutation $p\in S_{n}$ is selected, operator identities like $(S^{+})^a=0$ for $a>2S$ might render the operator string trivial.
 Note that this holds also if $S^z$ operators are inserted in between.
 This is useful since it makes the condition independent of any insertions of external $S^{z}$ operators done in the ${\delta a}$ sum.